 Unfortunately, it doesn’t show the actual version number of the new OS, which is a tiny bit concerning, but if it’s July 22 or later you should be good to proceed.

-HOW TO FORCE AN UPDATE
+HOW TO FORCE A CHROME OS UPDATE

 If you’re lucky and attentive, actually, you should get a notification window that makes most of this unnecessary.
 If you catch it before it slides off the screen:

 Again, it’s not showing the actual version number of the new OS, which is something that perhaps Google will fix now so you can be sure that you’re not updating to a buggy release.
 If this shows up and you want to proceed, save all your open files, then click or tap on “Restart to Update“.

 If you don’t get this notification, then the About Chrome OS will have that Restart button as shown above.
 Click or tap on that.
 It’ll shut down your computer, be dark for 15-30 seconds or more, then restart and prompt you to log in.